 Exercise and the Elderly

-Age causes some loss in physiological ability and this has something to do with the decline seen in physical function.
+Age causes some loss in physiological ability, which has something to do with the decline in physical function.

 Elderly people are more susceptible to hypertension, CAD, diabetes, obesity, osteoporosis, depression, and limitations related to structural changes in connective tissues.